AkankshaShrimal/ParkMe-Parking-Management-Android-Application/README.md

 This project is done as a part of `Mobile Computing Course` Course.

-We developed a parking mangament app : ParkME to solve following problems related to parking space management.
+We developed a parking management app : ParkMe to solve following problems related to parking space management.
 - Vehicles parked in a haphazard manner, making it difficult to use parking space efficiently.
 - Two wheelers packed in four-wheeler space.
 - Vehicles parked in no-parking spaces.